AdS/BCFT from Conformal Bootstrap: Construction of Gravity with Branes and Particles: Introduction and Summary

 \subsection{Introduction}

 The AdS/BCFT (anti-de-Sitter/boundary conformal field theory) correspondence \cite{Karch:2000gx,Takayanagi2011,Fujita2011} plays an important role in recent developments of the black hole information loss paradox\cite{Penington2020,Almheiri2019,Almheiri2020}, which is one of the most important problems in quantum gravity.
 This is because that certain kinds of BCFT are dual to a setup where a region with dynamical gravity is coupled to a non-gravitational heat bath, and hence an evaporating black hole has a UV-complete description given by a BCFT.
 This setup is called the island model \cite{Penington2020,Almheiri2019,Almheiri2020} and profoundly related to the Karch-Randall type brane-world holography \cite{Karch:2000ct}.
-Recently, this novel duality between BCFT and the island model has brought many insights into quantum gravity to us (see, for example, \cite{Sully2021,Bousso:2020kmy,Akal2020,Akal2021,Geng2021,Chu:2021gdb,Akal:2021foz,Omiya2021,Ageev:2021ipd,Geng2021a,Kusuki2021,Suzuki2022,Anous2022,Izumi2022,Kusuki2022,Geng2022,Lee2022,Miyaji2022,Hu2022,Suzuki2022a,Biswas2022}).
+Recently, this novel correspondence between AdS/BCFT and the island model has brought many insights into quantum gravity to us.
+Efforts towards this direction include analyses of the island model from the higher dimensional gravity dual \cite{Sully2021,Chen:2020uac,Bousso:2020kmy,Akal2020,Akal2021,Geng2021,Ghosh:2021axl,Chu:2021gdb,Akal:2021foz,Omiya2021,Geng:2021hlu,Ageev:2021ipd,Geng2021a}, attempts to directly relate island models to BCFT \cite{Kusuki2021,Suzuki2022} and explorations of generalized setups \cite{Anous2022,Izumi2022,Kusuki2022,Geng2022,Lee2022,Miyaji2022,Hu2022,Suzuki2022a,Biswas2022}.

 While the holographic dual of a CFT is an AdS spacetime according to AdS/CFT\cite{Maldacena:1997re}, the holographic dual of a BCFT can be obtained by adding a brane into the original AdS \cite{Takayanagi2011,Fujita2011}.
 The brane is a codimension-1 physical object where the AdS spacetime comes to an end.
 Therefore, such a brane is often called an end-of-the-world brane.
 This new ingredient enriches the structure of our gravitational theory.
 This richness gives us various ideal laboratories where we can learn more about quantum gravity.
 However, in the current situation, we know too little about the AdS/BCFT correspondence to fully apply it to quantum gravity.
 There are still many unclear aspects of AdS/BCFT that should be figured out.
 To this end, we are going to focus on AdS${}_3$/BCFT${}_2$, which is under good analytic control, and consider the following issues, \begin{enumerate} \item Self-intersection \\ When solving Einstein equations with the presence of a brane on the AdS side, one can get configurations where the brane is bent by gravitational effects and gets intersected with itself \cite{Cooper2019}.
 These configurations are considered to be unphysical in previous literature and used to give constraints by prohibiting these configurations \cite{Cooper2019,Geng:2021iyq}.
 We will show, from both the gravity side and the CFT side, that any excitation that was expected to cause a brane self-intersection will in fact form a black hole.
 Therefore, one does not need to worry about self-intersections, at least below the black hole threshold.